Looking for an experienced divorce attorney in Colorado Springs?

 When there are children involved, it is preferable that parents learn to work together throughout the divorce process and afterwards.
 A decision will need to be made about where the children live, who will make important decisions affecting their lives, and how much support the non-residential parent must pay.
 These decisions can sometimes be made privately by the parents, or through a formal mediation process.
 However, if parents fail to reach an agreement, the decision will need to be made in court.
 Also, unless the parties agree on a higher number outside of court, child support will be determined using a standard formula, based on statutory child support guidelines.

-Unless you have no children, no property, and no income, working with a local Colorado Springs divorce lawyer is absolutely necessary to ensure your rights, and your children's rights, are protected.
+Anyone with children, property, and/or income needs a divorce lawyer.
+Unless you have none of these 3 things, working with a local Colorado Springs divorce lawyer is absolutely necessary to ensure your rights, and your children's rights, are protected.

 Work with a Reputable Divorce Attorney in the Colorado Springs/Pueblo Area